Alie Sesay: Chania FC

 On 6 August 2018, Sesay joined Football League Greece side Chania.
 Sesay finished the season as the player of the year for Chania helping the team to 12 clean sheets in 25 of his appearances in the Greek Football League.

 FC Arda Kardzhali

 On 9 August 2019, Sesay joined Bulgarian First League side Arda Kardzhali on a two-year deal.

 Zira FK

 On 14 January 2020, Sesay joined Azerbaijan Premier League club Zira on an 18-month contract.

 Sabail FK

 On 31 January 2021, Sesay joined Azerbaijan Premier League side Sabail.
 He made his debut on 13 February, as a starter in a 3–0 defeat to Sumgayit.

 Persebaya Surabaya

 On 12 June 2021, Sesay joined Indonesian Liga 1 side Persebaya Surabaya.
 Sesay made his first-team debut on 11 September 2021 in a match against Persikabo 1973.

 PSIS Semarang

 Sesay is a player who completes the PSIS foreign legion 2022–23 Liga 1 season.
 This Sierra Leone national team player was brought in by PSIS management so that the back line was more solid.

 Lee Man

-On 20 January 2023, Sesay joined Lee Man.
+On 20 January 2023, Sesay joined Hong Kong Premier League club Lee Man.

+Kelantan

+On 31 July 2023, Sesay joined Malaysia Super League club Kelantan.

+Vietnam

+Sesay joined V.League 1 club Khanh Hoa on 6 October 2023.
+After their relegation, he remained in the top flight with Thanh Hoa for the 2024-25 season but did not make any appearances.

+Morecambe

+After eight years away from the English game, Sesay signed for Morecambe on 21 August 2025.